anuachankunju/DataVisualization/README.md

 # Data Visualization: Baseball players Performance

 ##Summary
 This plot ranks the top 50 home run hitters from a list of over 1100 MLB players.
-The axes indicate the Home runs and BMI of the players and the size of each bubble represent the batting average of the player.
-The bubbles are colored by player’s handedness and the legend can be used to toggle between them.
+The axes indicate the Home runs and BMI of the players.
+Data point are colored by player’s handedness and the legend can be used to toggle between them.
 The plot also highlights the players who are in ideal BMI range to show how BMI relates to the performance of a player.

 ##Design